jiwei0921/SOD-CNNs-based-code-summary-/README.md

  :heavy_exclamation_mark:  **3D SOD**: Add one CVMJ paper, one AAAI22 paper and two IEEE TPAMI paper and three IEEE TIP papers.
  :heavy_exclamation_mark:  **LF SOD**: Add one CVPR22 paper and one Neurocomputing paper.
  :heavy_exclamation_mark:  **Video SOD** :  Add four AAAI22 papers, one WACV22 paper.

+ [Camouflaged Object Detection](https://arxiv.org/abs/2102.10274) is a closely-connected task of SOD, with paper summary of [this link](https://github.com/visionxiang/awesome-camouflaged-object-detection).

 :running: **We will keep updating it.** :running:
 --------------------------------------------------------------------------------------